Location

 • Family businesses (showcasing the importance of relationship and industry)

-The program begins with a second block class, held Friday afternoons during the spring semester.
-The class is designed to prepare students for the travel abroad class.
+The program begins with a second block class, typically held Friday afternoons during the last 6 weeks of the spring semester, designed to prepare students for the travel abroad class.
 In this mandatory class, psychological theories will be presented, and students will read scholarly articles and two required textbooks.
 This is an academic class and students will be graded through active participation, quizzes, discussion board prompts, and scholarly essays.

 The program will run twice this year.
 The session dates are: